September 19, 2019

 Sjogren's Syndrome

-Sjogren’s syndrome is an autoimmune disease in which the body attacks the glands that makes tears and saliva by mistake.
-Sjogren’s syndrome characteristically has 2 major symptoms: dry eyes and dry mouth.
-According to Mayo Clinic, often the first symptoms noticed are dry eyes and dry mouth.
-Other parts of the body may also feel dry with a lack of moisture such as lips, nasal membranes and skin.
+Sjogren's syndrome is an autoimmune disease in which the body attacks the glands that make tears and saliva by mistake.
+Sjogren's syndrome characteristically has two major symptoms: dry eyes and dry mouth.
+According to the Mayo Clinic, often the first symptoms noticed are dry eyes and dry mouth.
+Other parts of the body may also feel dry due to a lack of moisture — such as lips, nasal membranes, and skin.
 The joints and nerves may also be affected with this disease.

 At Town & Country Compounding we do the best to work with the patient and the practitioner to offer alternative options.